symfoni/brreg-docs/source/includes/_sdk.md

 Parameter | Type | Description
 --------- | ------- | -----------
-EntityData|undefined|The EntityData object is described with the following parameters address|undefined|The blockchain address for the given company or  person uuid|undefined|String.
-The organizational number of a company or the identification number of a person type|undefined|String. 'person' or 'organization. name|undefined|String.
-Name of the entity. country|undefined|String.
-Country of the entity. city|undefined|String.
-City of the entity. postalcode|undefined|String.
-Postal code of the entity. streetAddress|undefined|String.
+EntityData|object|The EntityData object is described with the following parameters address|string|The blockchain address for the given company or  person uuid|string|String.
+The organizational number of a company or the identification number of a person type|string|String. 'person' or 'organization. name|string|String.
+Name of the entity. country|string|String.
+Country of the entity. city|string|String.
+City of the entity. postalcode|string|String.
+Postal code of the entity. streetAddress|string|String.
 Street Address of the entity.

 ### updateEntity(data: EntityData) : Promise<ContractReceipt>